 Antibiotics are not effective against viral infections like most colds and flu, and most sore throats or ear infections - conditions which are very common in winter and can be treated with over the counter remedies available from your local pharmacy.

 This winter a simple blood test is being introduced to GP practices in Heywood, Middleton and Rochdale to help decide if patients really need antibiotics to treat their symptoms.
-Read the news story here and see our Antibiotics: Frequently Asked Questions here to find out all you need to know.
+Read the news story here, see our Antibiotics: Frequently Asked Questions here and watch this video with local GP and HMR CCG Clinical Board member Dr York to find out all you need to know.

 Visit extended hours hubs in Heywood, Middleton and Rochdale for out of hours appointments